Our Fight Against COVID-19

 “The situation we face today would have been unimaginable for many of us just weeks ago.
-As COVID-19 has changed the way we work and live, the U-M Tech Transfer team has been giving considerable thought as to how we can best assist in the fight against COVID-19.
+As COVID-19 has changed the way we work and live, the U-M Innovation Partnerships team has been giving considerable thought as to how we can best assist in the fight against COVID-19.
 While the landscape is quickly evolving, what follows are the initial steps we’ve taken as an organization to support our researchers, move relevant technologies into the marketplace more quickly, and help direct regional activities in support of front-line health care workers.
 As always, we are inspired to demonstrate how world-class university research can fuel a region and solve the world’s biggest challenges.
 Now, more than ever.”

-Research, Technology Transfer and Innovation Partnerships
+– Kelly Sexton, Associate Vice President for Research, Technology Transfer and Innovation Partnerships

 RESOURCES FOR U-M STARTUPS AND SMALL BUSINESSES

+Our commitment to U-M researchers.
 If you are a researcher at the University of Michigan pursuing work that may help in the fight against COVID-19, we are here to help.
 Please reach out to a member of our staff today to discuss how we might be able to assist.

-Ripple Science, a U-M software startup doing web-based participant and patient recruitment and management for clinical studies, translational research, and usability testing studies, is offering to help those running COVID-19 vaccine trials.
+- RIPPLE SCIENCE, a U-M software startup doing web-based participant and patient recruitment and management for clinical studies, translational research, and usability testing studies, is offering to help those running COVID-19 vaccine trials.

-Arbor Biosciences, a U-M genomics startup, is offering a SARS-CoV-2 hybridization capture kit free of charge (up to 96 Rxn size) to researchers worldwide who are studying the epidemiological and phylogenetic properties of this novel virus.
+- ARBOR BIOSCIENCES, a U-M genomics startup, is offering a SARS-CoV-2 hybridization capture kit free of charge (up to 96 Rxn size) to researchers worldwide who are studying the epidemiological and phylogenetic properties of this novel virus.

 - VOXEL51, a U-M AI startup, is using their video understanding platform to assess the extent to which our global social distancing campaigns are working.